Phishing attack meaning & legal definition in IT act

 Pharming

 Pharming directs consumers to a bogus website that looks real, much like phishing.
-However, in this instance, consumers are led to the fraudulent website without even having to click on a malicious link.
+However, in this instance, consumers are led to a fraudulent website without even having to click on a malicious link.
 Even if the user types in the right URL, attackers can steal either the user’s data or the website’s DNS server and route them to a fraudulent website.

 Phishing is covered under the following sections of the IT Act